wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-active-directory/includes/3-exercise.md

-In this exercise, you will develop a process that connects to an Active Directory server, creates a new user and object, and then adds the user to a group.
+In this exercise, you will develop a flow that connects to an Active Directory server, creates a new user and object, and then adds the user to a group.

 You will complete the following tasks: